 Their customer service has been very good whenever I’ve had a question and I’ve never had to wait more than a few hours for a reply.

-So, staying away from my council, I tried making a payment to my energy company.
+I tried making a payment to my energy company.
 I am with Octopus Energy (click here for £50 when you join) but they do not provide any bank account details to pay directly.
 So I needed to email them to find their account and sort number.
-In fact, they weren’t overly helpful and it took about four emails before they gave me the details.
+In fact, they weren’t overly helpful and just kept directing me to a page where I could enter my card details to make an overpayment.
+It took about four emails and quite some explaining before they gave me the details.

 However, ZipZero only allows you to enter numbers when entering your account details.
 My Octopus account is a mixture of numbers and letters.
 That meant I needed to email ZipZero to manually add the details.